nickvourd/Windows-Local-Privilege-Escalation-Cookbook/Notes/AlwaysInstallElevated.md

 ### Manual Lab Setup

-:warning: <b>If you are using Windows 10 to proceed with this scenario, the local Administrator account needs to be enabled.
-I have created a PowerShell script named [EnableLocalAdmin.ps1](/Lab-Setup-Scripts/EnableLocalAdmin.ps1), designed to enable the local Administrator account and set a password.
-Please run this script with elevated privileges.</b>

 Open a cmd with local Administrator privileges and type `gpedit.msc` to open the Local Group Policy Editor.

 1) Navigate to **Computer Configuration** -> **Administrative Templates** -> **Windows Components** -> **Windows Installer**: